 Visiting Beautiful Antelope Canyon

 We’ve visited both Upper and Lower Antelope Canyons, and prefer the lower canyon—it’s much less crowded, and in our opinion, more interesting.
-The half-mile walk through the canyon involves steep stairways and tight passages, so if you’re claustrophobic, this tour isn’t for you.
+The half-mile walk through the canyon involves steep stairways and tight passages.
+If you’re claustrophobic, this tour isn’t for you.
 Some photographers favor the upper canyon because the light shafts at certain times of day are especially striking, but we think both canyons are equally beautiful.
 If you go, choose a sunny day—that’s when you’ll see the best colors in the canyon.

 Kayaking Lake Powell